 Web developer and graphic designer.
 Creator of Aleph.js and esm.sh.

 Managing Consultant @ Columbia Road, Advisor, Coach, Teacher.

 Apart from this, I also love creating colour-coded diagrams.
 I create them to capture and document my learning.
 Diagraming have been an effective tool in my learning journey of Laravel, Vue js and of course, my absolute favourite, Nuxt js.

-React Core.
+Former React Core team member.
 Interactive storyteller.
 Infinite learner.
 Lightning before the thunder.
 Author of Animation at Work, Google Dev Expert—Formerly W3C, MSFT.
 INFJ singleton

 🎙 Opensource Documentation—Tales from React and React Native #